dazamora/DWBmodelUN/README.md

 DWBmodelUN also contains 11 data that allow to run the practical examples (Duque (2018)):

-  - `basins`: The polygons of the 23 subbasins across the Sogamosos Basin.
+  - `basins`: The polygons of the 23 subbasins across the Sogamoso Basin.
   - `cells`: Coordinates (Latitud and Longitud) and ID number of cells in Sogamoso River Basin.